USA Triathlon says Lance Armstrong can still compete in its events

 According to its website, the quasi-government agency is recognized as the official anti-doping agency for Olympic, Pan American and Paralympic events in the United States.

-Armstrong lashed out at the organization, saying it has “self-written rules” and that it punishes first and adjudicates the facts later.
+Armstrong said the organization has “self-written rules” and punishes first and adjudicates the facts later.

 Armstrong has been dogged by allegations of drug abuse in recent years, with compatriot Floyd Landis – who was found guilty of doping in the 2006 Tour de France, resulting in him being stripped of the title – making a series of claims last year.